 \subsection{\textsf{EXTENSIONS FOR COVARIATE-ADJUSTED TAIL}}

-In practice some covariates can be significant for the bulk but not for the tail---or the other way around.
-Thus, we extend the specification from Sections~\ref{first}--\ref{inference}, by also allowing parameters underlying the tail to also depend on a covariate.
+In practice some covariates can be significant for the {lower values} but not for the tail---or the other way around.
+Thus, we extend the specification from Sections~\ref{first}--\ref{inference} by also allowing parameters underlying the tail {to depend on covariates}.
 Specifically, we consider the following specification:

 where $H(y \mid \mathbf{x})$ is a reparametrized conditional generalized Pareto distribution, with parameters $\nu(\mathbf{x}) = \sigma(\mathbf{x}) \{1 + \xi(\mathbf{x})\}$ and $\xi(\mathbf{x})$, that is